 Alex Ross has been the music critic of The New Yorker since 1996.
 His first book, The Rest Is Noise: Listening to the Twentieth Century, won a National Book Critics Circle Award and the Guardian First Book Award, and was a finalist for the Pulitzer Prize.
 His second book is the essay collection Listen to This.
 He is now at work on Wagnerism: Art in the Shadow of Music.
-Ross has received an Arts and Letters Award from the American Academy of Arts and Letters, the Belmont Prize in Germany, and a MacArthur Fellowship.
+Ross has received an Arts and Letters Award from the American Academy of Arts and Letters, the Belmont Prize in Germany, a Guggenheim Fellowship, and a MacArthur Fellowship.
 He is married to the filmmaker Jonathan Lisecki.

 Photo credit: David Michalek.